 Filling out your medical information (and that of those closest to you) and keeping it with you is only mildly inconvenient once.
-It will take you 15 minutes tops to complete and that 15 minutes could save someone’s life someday.
+It will take you 15 minutes tops to complete, and that 15 minutes could save someone’s life someday.
 You aren’t adding an encyclopedia to your wallet, just a small piece of paper.
-What is your blood type?
-What is your Emergency Contact’s cell phone number?
-What is your address?
-Think about what YOUR card needs to say and then make it!
+Having this information is not only important, but convenient.
+You’ll be breezing through paperwork at the doctors in no time!

 Here’s hoping you never need it.